Berlin

 For example, preliminary court cases have found that AI-generated work is not copyrightable, meaning if a large amount of your codebase starts being written without human authors, you may risk your ability to claim it as intellectual property.

-While it may seem like these AI tools are offering speed to delivery, remind your engineering teams of the risk of quantity over quality.
+While it may seem like these AI tools are offering speed to delivery, remind your engineering teams of the risk of quality over quality.
 A study out of Cornell University found that 52% of ChatGPT’s code responses were wrong, and that these hallucinations were persuasive.

 “Like any tool, you need to understand the limitations and the kind of things that you use it for,” said Patrick Debois, VP of engineering at Showpad.
 “If you’re not that well-versed, it’s also very hard to see whether this is good code or bad code.”